SAP/neonbee/README.md

 - **Logging:** Using the [Vert.x Logging](https://vertx.io/docs/vertx-core/java/#_logging) and [SLF4J](https://www.slf4j.org/) facades and [Logback](https://logback.qos.ch/) as a back end
 - **Authentication:** Configurable authentication chain using [Vert.x Auth](https://vertx.io/docs/vertx-auth-common/java/)

-### Data Processing
+### Dataflow Processing

-While you can just use the NeonBee core components to consume functionalities of Vert.x more easily, the main focus of NeonBee lies on data processing.
+While you may just use the NeonBee core components to consume functionalities of Vert.x more easily, the main focus of NeonBee lies on data processing via its stream design.
 Thus, NeonBee adds a sophisticated high-performance data processing interface you can easily extend plug-and-play.
+The upcoming sections describe how to use NeonBees data processing capabilities hands-on.
+In case you would like to understand the concept of NeonBees dataflow processing more in detail, for instance on how different resolution strategies can be utilized, for a highly optimized traversal of the data tree, please have a look at [this document](./docs/dataflow_processing.md) explaining the theory behind NeonBees data processing.

 #### Data Verticles / Sources

 The main component for data processing is more or less a specialization of the verticle concept of Vert.x.
 NeonBee introduces a new `AbstractVerticle` implementation called `DataVerticle`.
-These types of verticles implement a very simple data processing interface and communicate between each other out of the box using the Vert.x [Event Bus](https://vertx.io/docs/vertx-core/java/#event_bus).
+These types of verticles implement a very simple data processing interface and communicate between each other using the Vert.x [Event Bus](https://vertx.io/docs/vertx-core/java/#event_bus).
 Processing data using the `DataVerticle` becomes a piece of cake.
-For example, reading was split in three simple phases / tasks:
+Data retrieval was split in two phases or tasks:

-1. **Require:** Each verticle might denote data it requires before the actual data retrieval is invoked.
-Requests are sent to other data verticles in parallel to obtain all data required.
+1. **Require:** Each verticle first announces the data it requires from other even multiple `DataVerticle` for processing the request.
+NeonBee will, depending on the resolution strategy (see below), attempt to pre-fetch all required data, before invoking the next phase of data processing.
-2. **Retrieve:** In the retrieval phase, the verticle can process the data request it received.
-The results of all data required are handed over to the verticle.
-So, it can also just process data it has already got.
+2. **Retrieve:** In the retrieval phase, the verticle either processes all the data it requested in the previous require processing phase, or it perform arbitrary actions, such as doing a database calls, or plain data processing, mapping, etc.
-3. **Request:** During any of the previous phases, you can request data from other verticles or arbitrary data sources.
-These kind of requests cannot be optimized, so it's best to stick with the require / retrieve phases if you can.

-Conveniently, the method signatures of `DataVerticles` are named exactly like that.
+Conveniently, the method signatures of `DataVerticle` are named exactly like that.
 So, it is very easy to request / consolidate / process data from many different sources in a highly efficient manner.

+During either phase, data can be requested from other verticles or arbitrary data sources, however, it is to note that those kinds of requests start spanning a new three, thus they can only again be optimized according to the chosen resolution strategy in their sub-tree.
+It is best to stick with one require / retrieval phase for one request / data stream, however it could become necessary mixing different strategies to achieve the optimal result, depending on the use case.

 #### Entity Verticles & Data Model